 “Nope.”
-Leona peeled her blanket from the well soaked ground.
+Leona peeled her blanket up.
 The population of Woodstock had thinned during the night.
-The campers on the crest and half the audience had gone, believing as we did, that Hendrix ditched Woodstock.
+The campers on the crest and half the audience had gone, believing as we did, that Hendrix was a no-show.

 What a bummer.

-It was still raining lightly…and then Jimi Hendrix took his Stratocaster… a right handed guitar held upside down and played by the left handed Hendrix, the best lead guitarist of our time and he made magic.
-His convoluted rendition of “The Star Spangled Banner” forever changed the way guitarists viewed guitars… showed us what a Fender sounded like in the hands of an artistic genius… another musical landmark.
+It was still raining lightly…and then Jimi Hendrix took his Stratocaster… a right handed guitar held upside down and played by his left, the best lead guitarist of our time played his convoluted rendition and forever changed the way guitarists viewed guitars… and what a Fender sounded like in the hands of a genius.

-Our lost people waited by the car and we left for home under the danced-on, dented roof of my Mother’s Buick.
-Leona expertly drove past the New York State Troopers who arrested freaks for driving badly.
+Our lost people waited by the car and we left for home.
+The roof of my Mother’s Buick had been danced on and the roof bent inward.
+Leona drove past the State Troopers who waited to bust for freaks for driving badly.
 I guessed that they were pretty pissed off that we had wrecked their state.

-Hours later I pulled in front of our home and Mom greeted me as if I had been abducted by space aliens and was finally returned safely, happy I was alive.
-She peeked into the trunk and closed it quickly.
-“Everything will have to be thrown out.”
-She said.
-That included all of my coolest clothes that were still in my pack and my almost white pillow case flag.
-But I kept my mud smeared Woodstock posters.
+Hours later I pulled in front of our home and Mom greeted me as if I had been abducted and was finally returned safely, happy I was alive.
+She peeked into the trunk.
+“Everything will have to be thrown out,” she said, including all of my clothes and the almost white pillow case flag.
+But I kept my mud smeared posters.

 I bathed and slept, just long enough for her to get an estimate of the damages to her car and then I was grounded forever!